 MD Anderson has the most advanced and accurate technology available to diagnose pancreatic cancer, including endoscopic ultrasound.
-Our highly skilled pathologists, diagnostic radiologists and specially trained technicians are able to pinpoint the exact extent of the disease, improving your chances for successful treatment.
+Our highly skilled pathologists, diagnostic radiologists and specially trained technicians are able to pinpoint the exact extent of the disease, improving your chances for successful treatment of pancreatic cancer.

 Pancreatic Cancer Diagnostic Tests

-If you have symptoms that may signal pancreatic cancer, your doctor examine you and ask you questions about your health; your lifestyle, including smoking habits; and your family medical history.
-One or more of the following tests may be used to find out if you have pancreatic cancer and if it has spread.
-These tests also may be used to find out if treatment is working.
+If you have pancreatic cancer symptoms, your doctor examine you and ask you questions about your health; your lifestyle, including smoking habits; and your family medical history.
+One or more of the following tests may be used to test for pancreatic cancer.
+These tests also may be used to find out if the cancer has spread and if treatment is working.

 Imaging tests, which may include: